 I love attending weekly swimming lessons with my daughter Harper, who is turning 3 this month.
-Not only does it give me special one on one time with her without any distractions, but it gives me some great inspiration and ideas for my own swimming teaching.
+Not only does it give me special one-on-one time with her without any distractions.
+But it gives me some great inspiration and ideas for my own swimming teaching.
 This week I particularly enjoyed the lesson that our teacher Jane planned for the class.
-It was a great mix of fun, independence and skill building, with that important parental manipulation and reinforcement of swimming skills.
+It was a great mix of fun, independence and skill building.
+As well as that important parental manipulation and reinforcement of swimming skills.

-To give you an idea of the class background, all of the children in the class have been swimming together since 4 months of age and some attend 2 lessons per week.
+To give you an idea of the class background, all of the children in the class have been swimming together since 4 months of age.
+In addition, some even attend 2 weekly swimming lessons.
 There are 6 booked into the class but on this particular day only 4 were in attendance.
-We have a half hour lesson but because there were only 4 in the class we were able to fit more skills into the allocated time.
+We have a half hour lesson but because there were only 4 attendants, we could fit more skills in.
 The children are between 2 and a half to 3 years of age and are confident independent swimmers.
-They are all capable of popping up for a breath and many are capable of swimming and rolling onto their back for water safety skills.
+They are all capable of popping up for a breath.
+Overall, many are capable of swimming and rolling onto their back for water safety skills.
 Mum or Dad is still in the water with their child to give one on one direction and encouragement.

 Kicking on the Shallow Ledge

 We started with warm up kicking on the shallow ledge.
 Here we alternated between independent kicking and manipulated kicks by the parent to reinforce the correct motor skills.
-This simple warm up is always the same, children thrive on routine and it makes it very easy for the parents and children to enter the water at their own time without class disruption.
+This simple warm up is always the same.
+Children thrive on routine.
+And so, it makes it very easy for the parents and children to enter the water at their own time without class disruption.
 This is also an opportunity for the teacher Jane to greet all the children individually.
-This warm up lasts about 5 minutes in total and allows all class members to be ready to start by 10.05.
+This warm up lasts about 5 minutes and allows all class members to be ready to start by 10.05.